NoviceCoder2/Feynn_Labs/README.md

 - Analysis of income distribution trends based on the area of living.
 - Examination of age distribution patterns and their correlation with EV preferences.

+-

+**Explanation of the Code**
+The provided code is a Python script that analyzes an electric vehicle survey dataset using pandas, matplotlib, and seaborn libraries.
+Here's a breakdown of the key components:

+Importing Libraries:

+pandas for data manipulation.
+matplotlib.pyplot for plotting.
+seaborn for statistical data visualization.
+Loading the Dataset:

+Reads a CSV file named 'Electric_Vehicle_Survey.csv' into a pandas DataFrame df.
+Functions Defined:

+explore_dataset(df): Prints column names and displays the first few rows of the dataset. visualize_relationships(df, columns_of_interest): Generates several types of visualizations (pairplot, boxplot, histogram, and barplot) to explore relationships between different columns of interest in the dataset. summarize_and_recommend(df): Computes summary statistics and formulates recommendations based on the analysis of the dataset.
+Main Execution Flow:

+Checks if the script is being run directly (if __name__ == "__main__").
+Calls explore_dataset to inspect the dataset structure.
+Defines columns_of_interest for visualization and analysis.
+Calls visualize_relationships to create visualizations.
+Calls summarize_and_recommend to provide insights and recommendations based on the dataset analysis.

 ## Contact